Dub-Master/dub-inference/README.md

 ![Logo](logo.png)

-Dubmaster is on a mission to allow content creators to broadcast to a wider audience.
+DubMaster is on a mission to allow content creators to broadcast to a wider audience.
 We identified a problem where current generation’s automatic dubbing services are relatively expensive.
 Our solution is to leverage open source models to democratize the dubbing of content.

 ## Prerequisites